-Federal law provides what is called "Full Faith and Credit," which means that once you have a criminal or civil protection order, it follows you wherever you go, including U.S. Territories and tribal lands.
+Federal law provides what is called "full faith and credit," which means that once you have a criminal or civil protection order, it follows you wherever you go, including U.S. territories and tribal lands.
 Different states have different rules for enforcing out-of-state protection orders.
 For example, some states require you to register your order in the new state.
 You can find out about your state’s policies by contacting a domestic violence program, the clerk of courts, or the prosecutor in your area.
-NC does not require that orders be registered from another state.
-You do not need to register your order if you move to a different county within NC either.

 To read more about how to get your protective order enforced in another state, please see our Moving to Another State with a Protective Order page.
 If you are moving to a new state, you may also call the National Center on Protection Orders and Full Faith & Credit (1-800-903-0111 x 2) for information on enforcing your order.